Number of sick kids soars at border; tuberculosis, flu, infections land migrants in hospitals

 Agents have spotted a new trend in the traffic from Central America to the U.S., with smuggling organizations using commercial buses to get people through the journey in less than a week.
 That’s far faster than the 25 to 30 days it takes most migrants who walk or take a mixture of transportation to get from Guatemala, El Salvador and Honduras through Mexico and to the border.

-Mr. McAleenan said the commercial buses are also delivering migrants to parts of the border such as western Texas and New Mexico that have traditionally been less afflicted by the illegal flow of people.
+Mr. McAleenan said the commercial buses are also delivering migrants to parts of the border such as western Texas and New Mexico that have traditionally been less afflicted by the flow of immigrants crossing into the U.S. illegally.

-And the faster trip makes it easier for sick people to come, and provides “confidence for parents to bring younger children” along as well, he said.
+The faster trip also makes it easier for sick people to come, and provides “confidence for parents to bring younger children” along as well, he said.

 As of Monday, 17 of the people referred for medical care were still hospitalized, Mr. McAleenan said.